sclorg/django-ex/README.md

 ## Looking for help

-If you get stuck at some point, or think that this document needs further details or clarification, you can give feedback and look for help using the channels mentioned in [the OpenShift Origin repo](https://github.com/openshift/origin), or by filling an issue.
+If you get stuck at some point, or think that this document needs further details or clarification, you can give feedback and look for help using the channels mentioned in [the OpenShift Origin repo](https://github.com/openshift/origin), or by filing an issue.

 ## License